modmore/docs/en/01_Commerce/v1/50_Modules/Shipping/UserGroupShipment.md

 Note that when you're just setting this up, you may need to complete your order or delete and re-add products to the cart, in order for the right shipment type to be used.

+## Advanced usage

+By default, roles will be assigned automatically when an order moves from Draft to Processing.
+However, you can also use Status Change Actions to control that with more granularity.

+1. Uncheck the "Run automatically when an order is moved to processing" box on the Shipping Method editing screen
+2. Add a "Assign User Groups to purchaser" Status Change Action to the status that you would like this to apply to